Introduction

 How Potato Benefits Fit Into a Balanced Diet

-Potatoes can fit well into a balanced diet when combined with other whole foods.
-Pairing them with vegetables, dal, curd, or protein-rich foods helps create a more complete and nutritious meal.
+Potatoes can fit well into a balanced diet when they are combined with a variety of nutrient-rich foods.
+Pairing potatoes with vegetables, legumes, dairy products, or other protein sources helps create meals that provide a wider range of nutrients.

 Conclusion